Les Révoires: Geography

 Les Révoires lies on the northwestern side of the principality, just north of Moneghetti.
 Les Révoires is generally considered part of Moneghetti, even though it was its own administrative ward.
 It runs directly along the neighbouring French towns of Beausoleil and Cap-d'Ail, as well as the Monégasque wards of La Colle and Moneghetti.

 Les Révoires, which has steep inclines, offers views of the Rock of Monaco and the Mediterranean.
 It is also the location of the Chemin des Révoires, Monaco's highest point, 162 m above sea level.

 Demographics

-Les Révoires is the smallest ward in Monaco in terms of both population and land size.
+Les Révoires was the smallest ward in Monaco in terms of both population and land size.
 Les Révoires has a population of 2,545 and covers a total of 0.09 km^{2}.

 Monaco has ten state-operated schools, four private schools and one university; there are no state schools and private schools located in the district.
 There are also very few government offices located in this district, although there is a regional police station near the Les Révoires–Moneghetti border.